random1001/MP3_handle/README.md

 #Command
 python mp3_edit.py "Artist" "Album"
-  Artist and Album are optional
+#Artist and Album are optional

-Add Titles.txt to change title in metadata of mp3 file(optional) Track_1
+#Add Titles.txt to change title in metadata of mp3 file(optional):
+Track_1
 Track_2
 ...

-Add Names.txt to change names of files in directory (optional) Track.mp3
+#Add Names.txt to change names of files in directory (optional):
+Track.mp3
 Test_track.mp3
 ...

-Note: Not all codecs are supprted
+#Note: Not all codecs are supprted